 - National Drowning Prevention Alliance

 Spending time at the pool is a great way to have fun with your family and cool off during the hot summer months.
-However, to keep a day of fun from turning into a day of tragedy, you must take certain safety precautions to protect you and your family.
+However, to keep a day of fun from turning into a day of tragedy, you must take certain safety precautions to protect yourself and your family.

 By following safety rules, having and maintaining proper safety equipment, and ensuring your pool is regularly and adequately maintained, you and your family can make some great memories and continue enjoying your pool for years to come.

 Questions about pool safety?
-Drop me a line and I’ll be happy to help as much as I can.
+Drop me a line, and I’ll be happy to help as much as possible.